Your Guide To SLO Farmers’ Market

 Where to park

-Street parking around Higuera Street is available on a first-come-first-serve basis and is free after 6 p.m.
+Street parking around Higuera Street is available on a first-come-first-serve basis and is free after 9 p.m.
 We suggest that guests arrive with ample time to look for parking, especially on warmer nights when attendance seems to be higher.
 Parking garages are located on the corner of Palm Street and Morro Street, as well as Marsh Street and Chorro Street adjacent to Downtown SLO.
 These garages offer the first hour free, with an affordable hourly rate for each following hour.
-For more information, check out Downtown SLO’s parking map.
+For more information, check out the City of San Luis Obispo parking guide.

 The Downtown Trolley operates every Thursday night from 9-5 p.m. on a 15-20 minute circuit.
 This fun way to get around town allows guests to be conveniently shuttled from upper Monterey Street to Farmers’ Market.